Syrmia: Late Middle Ages

 In the 13th century, the region was controlled by the Kingdom of Hungary.
 On 3 March 1229, the acquisition of Syrmia was confirmed by Papal bull.
 Pope Gregory IX wrote, "[Margaretha] soror…regis Ungarie [acquired] terram…ulterior Sirmia".
 In 1231, The Duke of Syrmia was Giletus.
 In the 1200s, the territory around Syrmia was divided into two counties: Syrmia in the east and Valkó (Vukovar) in the west.

-In the 13th century, between 1282 and 1316, Syrmia was ruled by Stefan Dragutin of Serbia.
+Between 1282 and 1316, Syrmia was ruled by Stefan Dragutin of Serbia.
 Initially, Dragutin was a vassal of Hungary but later ruled independently.
 Dragutin died in 1316, and was succeeded by his son, Stefan Vladislav II (1316–1325).
-In 1324, Vladislav II was defeated by Stefan Uroš III Dečanski of Rascia.
-Lower Syrmia became the subject of dispute between the Kingdoms of Rascia and Hungary.
+In 1324, Vladislav II was defeated by Stefan Uroš III Dečanski of Serbia.
+Lower Syrmia became the subject of dispute between the kingdoms of Serbia and Hungary.

 In 1404, Sigismund, Holy Roman Emperor ceded part of Syrmia to Stefan Lazarević of Serbia.

 From 1459, the Hungarian kings endorsed the House of Branković and later, the Berislavići Grabarski family as the titular heads of the Serbian Despotate of which Syrmia was a part.
-They resided in Kupinik (modern Kupinovo).
+They resided in Kupinik (modern-day Kupinovo).
 The local rulers included Vuk Grgurević (1471 to 1485); Đorđe Branković (1486 to 1496), Jovan Branković (1496 to 1502), Ivaniš Berislavić (1504 to 1514), and Stjepan Berislavić (1520 to 1535).
 In 1522, the last of the titular Serbian despots in Syrmia, Stjepan Berislavić, moved to Slavonia, ahead of invading Ottoman forces.
 Another important local governor was Laurence of Ilok, Duke of Syrmia (1477 to 1524), who reigned over large parts of the region from Ilok.

 Early modern period

 In 1521, parts of Syrmia fell to the Ottomans and by 1538, the entire region was under Ottoman control.
 Between 1527 and 1530, Radoslav Čelnik ruled Syrmia as an Ottoman vassal.
 The area of Ottoman administration in Syrmia was known as the Sanjak of Syrmia.

 In 1699, the Habsburg monarchy took western Syrmia from the Ottomans as part of the Treaty of Karlowitz.
 Until the Treaty of Passarowitz at the end of the Austro-Turkish War of 1716-18, remainder of Syrmia was part of the Habsburg Military Frontier.

 At the end of the Austro-Russian-Turkish War of 1735–1739, there was a migration of Albanians from the Kelmendi tribe to Syrmia, who were recorded as speaking Albanian as late as 1921.

-In 1745, the County of Syrmia was established as part of the Habsburgs' Kingdom of Slavonia.
+In 1745, the Syrmia County was established as part of the Habsburg Kingdom of Slavonia.
 During the Austro-Turkish War (1788-1791), there were émigrés from Serbia who settled in Syrmia.